Kedavamaru/Deterministic-turing-machine/README.md

 Download DTM.cpp, everything you need is inside of this file.

-First, I define this variables:
+First, notice that this four variables:

     constexpr int H = -1; // Stop computing
     constexpr int L = -1; // Move to Left